- Politics and Social Issues»

 All the Peoples Within Me Cry.

-I find it useless to feel guilty about what some of my ancestors did to the rest of my ancestors in the 1600s.
-Constant feuding followed the family factions into the late 20th century, but I refused profoundly to participate in the bickering because the subject matter is too enmeshed --
+I find it useless to feel guilty about what some of my ancestors did to the rest of my ancestors.Perhaps you feel the same way.

 Along northern Alaskan shores, the Indigenous Peoples must move about 40 miles inland because their shores are receding under the increasing water levels caused by polar ice-cap melt.
 It would be logical for the federal or state governments to provide some assistance with that move of several small independent community villages.
 The National Guard could be called upon, if available.
 Other people might volunteer to help.